Drugless98/Advent-code-challenge-2024/1/Task_Info.md

-You haven\'t even left yet and the group of Elvish Senior Historians has already hit a problem: their list of locations to check is currently _empty_.
+You haven't even left yet and the group of Elvish Senior Historians has already hit a problem: their list of locations to check is currently _empty_.
-Eventually, someone decides that the best place to check first would be the Chief Historian\'s office.
+Eventually, someone decides that the best place to check first would be the Chief Historian's office.